Viola, Bill - VM - Victoria Emily Jones

 Bill Viola: Emergence (still frame), 2002, from The Passions series.
 High-definition video master tape.
 J. Paul Getty Museum, Los Angeles, California, USA. http://www.getty.edu/art/collection/objects/184037/bill-viola-emergence-american-2002/ (see nine other stills)

 Bill Viola (American, b.
 1951) is a pioneering video artist whose work explores the power and complexity of human emotion and whose aesthetic is informed by medieval and Renaissance devotional art.
 One of his trademarks is the use of ultra-slow motion to draw attention to his characters’ nuanced expressions and movements.
 His works focus on universal human experiences – birth, death, the unfolding of consciousness – and have roots in both Eastern and Western art as well as spiritual traditions, including Zen Buddhism, Islamic Sufism and Christian mysticism.
-His quiet, contemplative works are widely exhibited in churches—most recently his Three Women at St. Cuthbert’s in Edinburgh, which will culminate in a public seminar on September 20, 2018.
+His quiet, contemplative works are widely exhibited in churches—most recently his Three Women at St. Cuthbert’s in Edinburgh.
 In 2014 Viola’s Martyrs altarpiece in St. Paul’s Cathedral became the first permanent installation of a video work in a British church, and it was joined by Mary in 2016. https://www.billviola.com/

 Victoria Emily Jones lives in the Baltimore area of the United States, where she works as an editorial freelancer and blogs at ArtandTheology.org.
 Her educational background is in journalism, English literature, and music, but her current research focuses on ways in which the visual arts can stimulate renewed theological engagement with the Bible.
 She serves on the board of the Eliot Society, a DC-based nonprofit that fosters discussions about the role of the arts in the life of the church, and is a contributor to the forthcoming Visual Commentary on Scripture, an online biblical art project being developed by King’s College London.